 Greek food has become quite popular in the past decade.
 Maybe it has to do with the fact that Greece is a popular vacation destination or that the Mediterranean diet is one of the most popular diets (lifestyles) around.
-State of the art Greek restaurants are now in every big city and chefs and cooks are dong great things in showcasing Greek food.
+State of the art Greek restaurants are now in every big city and chefs and cooks are doing great things in showcasing Greek food.
 But, unfortunately many of the recipes I see online by several food writers and bloggers are so wrong and that’s a pity.
 Not only are you not getting the authentic flavor, you may be missing out on several health benefits.
 So here are my top 5 things many people -including food and culinary professionals- get wrong about Greek food.

 1. They don’t use enough olive oil

 I cannot count how many times I’ve seen so-called traditional Greek recipes calling for a fraction of olive oil that is normally used.
 When we make the traditional vegetable based recipes such as briami, green beans, legumes and so much more, we add a lot of olive oil.
 There is a reason for this, all that olive oil makes these vegetables delicious and easy to eat.
 These dishes are meant to be a main course so in essence you are getting over 4 servings of vegetables in one sitting easily.
 The olive oil that these vegetables are cooked in makes them tasty and actually decadent and filling.
 My proof ?
 My kids love these dishes, they eat almost a pound of vegetables a day, and olive oil plays an important role in that.
 And if you are trying to save calories, you need to remember that this is a main course so the calorie level is moderate, also plenty of the olive oil will stay on your plate, so you are not consuming all those calories.
 If you want to use only a teaspoon of olive oil, go ahead, you’ll end up with a watery, bland dish that has little resemblance to anything Greek.

 2. Anything with feta and oregano is called “Greek”